- Applying to study

 You should lodge your appeal within 20 working days of receiving your progression email.
 Appeals must be based on grounds that your poor academic performance is explained by misadventure, accident or extenuating circumstances as defined in the Special Consideration under the Special Consideration policy.

 Your appeal should clearly state the grounds for appeal and you must include supporting documentation (medical certificate, proof of financial hardship, proof of psychological trauma etc) as evidence for your appeal.
-You can email your appeal to firstname.lastname@example.org or hand your appeal in at any Student Central.
+Appeals may be submitted online via https://spa.westernsydney.edu.au/Student/.

 When will I receive advice on the outcome of my appeal?

-The outcome of your appeal will be posted to you via Express Post.
+The outcome of your appeal will normally be sent to your student email approximately six weeks after the appeal closing date.
 It is important to note that the determination of the Appeal Committee will be final.
-Appeal outcomes are normally notified to students no later than five working days before the beginning of a teaching session.

 What support can the University offer me?